-Australia's Multicultural Framework Review: is interculturalism the future for a bonded Australia
+Australia's Multicultural Framework Review: Is Interculturalism the Future for a Bonded Australia?

-OPINION PIECE In response to Australia's Multicultural Framework Review, join me as I look into the heart of Australia's Multicultural Framework Review, and passionately explore the need for a revitalised approach to our nation's diverse and colourful cultural tapestry.
+In response to Australia's Multicultural Framework Review, join me as I look into the heart of Australia's Multicultural Framework Review, and passionately explore the need for a revitalised approach to our nation's diverse and colourful cultural tapestry.

 The latest census data from the Australian Bureau of Statistics reflects a very culturally diverse Australian population with 320 different ancestries and 429 languages spoken (including 183 indigenous languages).